genesiscommunitysuccess/docs/docs/03_server/10_integration/06_notify/03_symphony.md

 * `GATEWAY_REMOVE_MEMBER_FROM_CHANNEL` removes a user from a channel
 * `GATEWAY_ACTION_ON_CHANNEL` allows a channel to be either reactivated or deactivated

-Where there is more than one Symphony connection defined, these operations act upon the first listed.
+Where there is more than one Symphony gateway defined, these operations act upon the first listed.

 ```kotlin
 package global.genesis.message.core.event.notify